Myself 2018 at 65

 Palindromic Arithmetic

-There is an ongoing challenge to discover if any pair of integers when reversed and added will eventually generate a palindrome.
-If we take integers larger than 2 digits many quickly become palindromes, while a few like 196 don't.
+There is an ongoing challenge to discover if any pair of integers, when reversed and added, will eventually generate a palindrome.
+If we take integers larger than 2 digits, many quickly become palindromes, while a few, like 196, don't.
 196 is one fundamental example of a number resisting converging to a palindrome.
 A term called a Lychrel number was coined by Wade VanLandingham.
-VanLandingham is famous for calculating to 300 million digits, the integer 196 without the occurrence of palindrome.
-Visit his site here for a deeper look at this unique integer. http://www.p196.org/
+VanLandingham is famous for calculating to 300 million digits, the integer 196 without the occurrence of a palindrome.
+Visit his site here for a deeper look at this unique integer. https://www.p196.org/

 12-hour Clock Additions that Generate Surjective Sets

 Look at any given hour on the 12-hour clock.
-For example, 1 o'clock to 2 o'clock.
-If we tabulate it, we'll find that there is a definite set of palindromes in this interval.
-If we do this for every hour on the 12-hour clock we have the following tabulation:
+For example, from 1 o'clock to 2 o'clock.
+If we tabulate it, we'll find there is a definite set of palindromes in this interval.
+If we do this for every hour on the 12-hour clock, we have the following tabulation:

-The above interval is a two-hour period, and within this interval, the following palindromes occur:
+The above interval is two hours, and within this interval, the following palindromes occur:

 2 minutes have a palindrome for the hours 10 to 12.